-Our peer to peer support groups are a safe space for carers to meet other carers in similar circumstances on a regular basis.
-Our support groups meet monthly for an hour and a half during evening hours at Bikur Cholim.
+Our peer support groups are a safe space for carers to meet other carers in similar circumstances on a regular basis.
+Our support groups meet regularly in our Support Group room and benefit from sharing information and learning from one another.

 Currently we have the following Support Groups:

-If you would like more information about any of our support groups please contact Malka Sonnenberg on 020 8800 7575.
+If you would like more information about any of our support groups please contact Reception on 020 8800 7575.